top of page

 Pinball Machine Photodiode Detector - 2025

 This additional board was created for the pinball machine to enable the MCUs on the Master Controller board to detect whether a photodiode is receiving light from a transmitter.
-It is used in various parts of the machine to detect the presence of the pinball.
+It is used in various parts of the machine to detect the presence of a pinball.
 The board serves as both a power hub for the photodiodes and transmitters and an interface that allows the microcontroller to read light detection via a digital GPIO pin.
-The design is intentionally simple (single-layer), as it was a practice project for using the tabletop PCB CNC machine in the X-LAB at Rensselaer Polytechnic Institute.
-Above are the layout and 3D view of the board, as seen in Altium Designer, along with a picture of the fabricated PCB.
+The design is intentionally simple (single-layer), as it also served as a practice project for using the desktop PCB CNC machine in the X-LAB at Rensselaer Polytechnic Institute.
+Above is the layout and the 3D view of the board, as seen in Altium Designer, along with a picture of the fabricated PCB.